Music of Washington (state): Jazz

 The 1980s were the career beginnings of native Washingtonians Diane "Deedles" Schuur (vocals/piano) from Auburn, who has won two Grammy Awards, Bill Anschell (piano), Jeff Kashiwa (saxophone) and Skerik (tenor & baritone saxophone/electronics), a pioneer of saxophonics.
 Anschell, Kashiwa and Skerik remain active in the Seattle scene, with Skerik playing in a number of diverse local bands.
 The 80s also saw Julian Priester (trombone/euphonium), Amy Denio (saxophone/accordion/vocals) and Bill Frisell (guitar) relocate to Seattle.
 Frisell had previously been active in New York City's Downtown Scene.

 The 1990s saw the emergence from Seattle of Cuong Vu (trumpet), Marc Seales (piano), Jim Black (drums), Joe Doria (Hammond organ) and Jessica Lurie (woodwinds).
 Lurie is active in the Seattle bands Living Daylights and The Tiptons Sax Quartet.
 The aforementioned Amy Denio is also a member of The Tiptons Sax Quartet.
 Seales and Doria are also active in Seattle.
 Lounge band Nightcaps was formed in 1995 and continues to occasionally play in the Pacific Northwest.

-The new millenium has produced Roxy Coss (saxophone), Aaron Parks (piano), Emi Meyer (piano/vocals) and The Bergevin Brothers band, all from Seattle.
+The new millennium has produced Roxy Coss (saxophone), Aaron Parks (piano), Emi Meyer (piano/vocals) and The Bergevin Brothers band, all from Seattle.
 Meyer and the Bergevins remain active in the Seattle scene.
 In the early 2000s husband and wife Wayne Horvitz (keyboards) and Robin Holcomb (piano/vocals) relocated to Seattle.
-Both had previously been involved in NYC's Downtown Scene.
-In 2015 Dmitri Matheny (flugelhorn) relocated from his long-time base in San Francisco to Centralia.
-In 2022 he released the album CASCADIA, celebrating the Pacific Northwest.
+Both had previously been involved in New York City's Downtown Scene.
+In 2015, Dmitri Matheny (flugelhorn) relocated from his long-time base in San Francisco to Centralia.
+In 2022, he released the album CASCADIA, celebrating the Pacific Northwest.
 The album also features the aforementioned Bill Anschell.